-The M.S./M.M. programs in Music Education prepare graduates to be innovative musicians, effective and engaging educators, and advocates of the arts in the schools and communities they serve.
+The master of science (M.S.) and master of music (M.M.) programs in music education prepare graduates to be innovative musicians, effective and engaging educators, and advocates of the arts in the schools and communities they serve.

-These dual programs from both the School of Education’s Department of Teaching and Leadership and The Setnor School of Music provide an environment of excellence where one can develop the understanding and skills necessary to become a skilled, independent, lifelong learner, and music educator.
-There are three Music Education master’s degrees at Syracuse, depending on your existing New York State teacher certification and interests:
+These dual programs from both the School of Education’s Department of Teaching and Leadership and the Setnor School of Music provide an environment of excellence where one can develop the understanding and skills necessary to become a skilled, independent, lifelong learner and music educator.
+There are two music education master’s degrees at Syracuse, depending on your existing New York State teacher certification and interests:

-- The Music Education: Preparation M.S. program is for candidates with a NASM-accredited undergraduate degree, but no existing music certification.
-This program meets the academic requirements for both initial and professional New York State teacher certification in Music (all grades).
+- The music education: preparation M.S. program is for candidates with an NASM-accredited undergraduate degree but no existing music certification.
+This program meets the academic requirements for both initial and professional New York State teacher certification in music (all grades).

 Why Music Education at Syracuse?

-- Complete your professional degree in 1 calendar year, or preparation degree in 5 semesters (including one summer).
+- Complete your professional degree in one calendar year, or preparation degree in five semesters (including one summer).

 - Faculty have strong ties to local schools and community partnerships, serving as clinicians, performers, instructors, and regularly providing in-service and professional development workshops.

-- Participation in the Music Educators Academy and weekly National Association for Music Education events that bring students together with area teachers, educational professionals, and SU faculty and staff to share professional development opportunities and masterclasses with resident and visiting artists.
+- Participation in the Music Educators Academy and weekly National Association for Music Education events that bring students together with area teachers, educational professionals, and Syracuse University faculty and staff to share professional development opportunities and masterclasses with resident and visiting artists.

 - Participate in performance and instructional opportunities available in the Setnor School of Music to further elevate your musical concepts and skills